clowee/The-Technical-Debt-Dataset/README.md

 This is the official repository of the "Technical Debt Dataset" [1].

 There are two versions of the dataset:
-* release 1.01 (32 projects, all branches analyzed, not recommended if you need to use sonarqube data (we found some issues with the analysis timeline)
+* release 1.01 (32 projects, all branches analyzed, not recommended if you need to use SonarQube data (we found some issues with the analysis timeline)
 * release 2.0 (31 projects, only master branch analyzed).

 * [**download**](https://github.com/clowee/The-Technical-Debt-Dataset/releases)